Lesson Ideas for using Globetracker’s Mission

 Some possible lesson formats:

-Whole-class lesson on an LCD/multimedia projector: (a better choice for students whose reading levels do not allow them to read the episodes independently, especially in grade 2-3 where all the concepts will all be new):
+Whole-class lesson on an interactive whiteboard or projector: (a better choice for students whose reading levels do not allow them to read the episodes independently, especially in grades 2-3, where many of the concepts will be new):

 - Preview the teacher edition of the episode, including vocabulary terms and linked maps, so you know what to expect.